zeek/zeek/frameworks/netcontrol.rst

 create a backend.
 This plugin outputs all actions that are taken to the standard output.

-Backends should be initialized in the :bro:see:`NetControl::init` event, calling the :bro:see:`NetControl::activate` function after the plugin instance has been initialized.
+Backends should be initialized in the :zeek:see:`NetControl::init` event, calling the :zeek:see:`NetControl::activate` function after the plugin instance has been initialized.
 The debug plugin can be initialized as follows:

 .. sourcecode:: bro